joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 I then decided to strech out the convolutional layers to include one extra layer by reducing the kernel sizes to 3x3 and giving them all Relu activation functions and Pool their output with 2x2 kernels and strides of 1x1.
 This somewhat (~2%) improved the accuracy but this was not enough.

-Next I applied data augmentation by duplicating it twice, once with slightly clockwise rotated images and another with TBD!!!: need to check this duplication cause probably applied it twice on similar images.
+Next I applied data augmentation by duplicating it twice, once with slightly clockwise rotated images and another with anti-clockwise rotated images.

+On this architecture I tried also leaky Relu's in the place of the Relu's, this brought down the accuracy but it might be related to other settings I needed to tweak, I undid the change.

+The first iterations started to fluctuate around certain accuracies from epoch ~15 onwards which can be an indication of overfitting and thus I added a dropout layer as remedy.

 ### Test a Model on New Images